-Prednisone is a strong synthetic corticosteroid and its use isn’t exclusive to humans.
-Vets prescribe this prescription drug for many different conditions in dogs.
+Prednisone is a strong synthetic corticosteroid and its use is not exclusive to humans.
+Vets prescribe this prescription drug to dogs for many different illnesses.

 If your buddy requires Prednisone it could very well save their life.
 Pet dogs often need it when they’re suffering from a systemic disease or some other chronic condition.

 Your job is to know more about this powerful drug.
 Administering Prednisone to a pet is a big responsibility.
 Misuse can be deadly.
 Learn much more for your dog’s sake.